Mentis123/data3-cisco-live/replit.md

 - Recharts integration provides professional data visualization capabilities

 ### Future Planning
-- Next steps: Fix the animateScore import error to get application running
+- Next steps: Update UI copy throughout application to focus on business problems rather than solutions, remove AI-powered marketing emphasis
 - Items to validate/test: Auto-rotation timing (10s may be too fast/slow), chart responsiveness on portrait displays
 - Technical debt: Session management still in-memory (should consider Redis for production)
 - Feature ideas: Add sound effects for score updates, implement admin panel for real-time content management

+### Changelog
+- [2025-01-27 13:25] Plan: Update all UI copy to focus on business problems rather than "solutions" and remove AI-powered marketing emphasis.
+Make messaging more about the challenge and competition rather than showcasing AI capabilities.
+- [2025-01-27 13:27] Done:
+  - **What changed**: Updated all key messaging throughout the app to focus on business problems/challenges rather than solutions
+  - **How**: Changed welcome copy, button text, coach descriptions, and removed "AI-powered" marketing language
+  - **Results**: App now emphasizes identifying problems and exploring technology approaches rather than proposing solutions
+  - **Issues**: None - messaging now aligns with problem-first approach

 # System Architecture